 “He has issues…has since a kid.
 I know his daddy beat them around a bit.
 His mother committed suicide when he was eleven".

 “He should turn to God, all those years in his youth hanging out with those heavy metals kids…the devil has got him.
 What do you expect if you invite demons and ghosts into your life?”

 Now all of these are external causes, and yes, very likely one or more of them has played a role in what the patient is now experiencing.
-But they are all symptoms.
+But they're all symptoms.

 Shamanism accepts that maybe the guy played with the idea of Satan a little too much and he awoke some energies (from inside himself) that can be scary.

-It doesn’t discount the fact that the over-use of drugs like cocaine can fry the brain a little and bring about some strange experiences.
+It doesn’t discount the fact that the over-use of drugs such as cocaine can fry the brain a little and bring about some strange experiences.
 And it knows that having a disturbed childhood can have some serious psychological impacts on a person.

-Shamanism does not discount any of these symptoms, but it is not concerned with them.
-For they are symptoms, they are not the root cause.
-Anything that is external cannot be the root cause.
+Shamanism doesn't discount any of these symptoms.
+But it's not concerned with them.
+For they're symptoms, they're not the root cause.
+Anything that's external can't be the root cause.

 The modern, Western approach to healing focuses on the symptoms:

 “Your daddy beat you as a child and now you’re messed up.
 Let’s talk about it to make you feel better and then you can take these pills.”

 And still, the guy ends up an alcoholic as an adult, can’t hold down a steady job or a decent relationship.